staking4all/harmony-one-validator-delegator-bot/README.md

 ## List info

-Using the list sub menu you can list infor about delegators or validators
+Using the list sub menu you can list information about delegators or validators

 ![](images/list.jpg)

 ## Information Available

-The bot provides rich information to ensure you are fully aware of how your delegations on validtors are performing or as a validator what is your node status
+The bot provides rich information to ensure you are fully aware of how your delegations on validators are performing or as a validator what is your node status

 #### Example of delegator info
 ![](images/delegatorinfo.jpg)